 Cultural Characteristics.
 Growth occurs readily on the ordinary media over a wide range of temperature.
 In fluid media a moderate turbidity with a slight deposit is usually formed in 24 hours.
 On solid media, such as agar, a phenomenon, termed "swarming", is frequently found; a thin growth spreads rapidly over the surface of the medium and is difficult to distinguish from the medium.
-This property of swarming is due to the active motility of the organisms.
-On blood-agar the " β " type of hæmolysis occurs.
+A characteristic unpleasant smell is also produced.
+The property of swarming is due to the active motility of the organisms.
+On blood-agar the " $\beta$ " type of hæmolysis occurs.

 Resistance.
 These organisms behave as most non-sporing forms and are relatively susceptible to destructive agents.
-Stock-cultures may be conserved at room-temperature for several months.
+Stock cultures may be conserved at room-temperature for several months.